cbaston82/dots-southern-kitchen/README.md

 # Dots Southern Kitchen
 This is my very first website ever created.
 No frameworks just HTML, CSS, JQuery and PHP.
-I noticed the domain was still active 8 years later and copied my source code page by page.
+I noticed the domain was still active so I copied my source code page by page.
+I created this website for my first ever customer in 2014.

 ###See the theme here
 [Dots Southern Kitchen](https://upbeat-sinoussi-cf5d36.netlify.app/)